Royal Hawaiian Hotel: History

 The Royal Hawaiian opened on February 1, 1927, with a black tie gala attended by over 1,200 guests, and quickly became an icon of Hawaii's glory days.
+The First Pan Pacific Conference on Education, Rehabilitation, Reclamation and Recreation convened in April with its headquarters at the Royal Hawaiian Hotel; it was the first time that Hawaii held a conference of this size.

 The hotel was a huge success, and in 1928 the islands counted over 20,000 visitors for the first time.
-However, the Great Depression struck in 1929, cratering tourism.
+The Great Depression struck in 1929, cratering tourism.
 In 1933, the Territorial Hotel Company was dissolved, with Matson assuming control of their hotels through its Hawaii Properties Ltd. division, and Castle & Cooke writing off their investment.
 In 1941, Hawaii Properties Ltd. was dissolved and Matson assumed direct control of the hotel.

-During World War II, the Royal Hawaiian was used exclusively by the US military as an R&R center.
+During World War II, the Royal Hawaiian was used exclusively by the U.S. military as an R&R center.
 Barriers of concertina wire blockaded access from the adjacent beaches.

 The hotel recouped much of its clientele after 1945.
 It was sold, along with the rest of Matson's hotels in Hawaii, to Sheraton Hotels in 1959.

 During the 1960s, the "Pink Palace" was home to "Concert by the Sea" which broadcast daily through the Armed Forces Radio Network (AFN).

 In September 1974, Japanese businessmen-brothers Kenji Osano and Masakuni Osano purchased the Royal Hawaiian Hotel from ITT Sheraton.
 They formed Kyo-ya Company Ltd, a subsidiary of Kokusai Kogyo Company Ltd as the corporate entity to manage all their hotels.

 After the Osano brothers' deaths, Takamasa Osano inherited their properties.

 The ground upon which the hotel is built is owned by Kamehameha Schools, which leases the land.

 The Royal Hawaiian closed on June 1, 2008, for renovation.
 It reopened on January 20, 2009 as a member of The Luxury Collection.
 An extended renovation of the Royal Beach Tower was completed in 2010.

 The Royal Hawaiian Hotel is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

+On November 12, 2024, workers at the Royal Hawaiian Hotel ratified a new labor contract.